Class Prior Estimation under Covariate Shift: No Problem?: Conclusions

 \section{Conclusions}

-We have shown that covariate shift is a fragile notion, in the sense that it is not robust with regard to reductions of the sets of covariates used for determining the involved posterior class probabilities.
-This observation implies that there can be a problem with class prior estimation under covariate shift because methods involving discretization of the covariate space or domain-invariant representations may turn out to be invalid due to the loss of the covariate shift property.
-Valid methods are careful estimation of the posterior class probabilities combined with subsequently averaging them on the target dataset or, potentially, application of probing as described in Section~\ref{se:Probing}.
+We have shown that covariate shift is a fragile notion, in the sense that the invariance of the posterior class probabilities between source and target distributions may be lost if the set of covariates on which the posterior probabilities are conditioned is diminished.
+This observation implies that under covariate shift simple estimators of the target prior class probabilities are infeasible if they are designed in the style of the confusion matrix method (adjusted count) which is a popular quantifier under prior probability shift.

+Valid methods for class prior estimation under covariate shift are the careful estimation of the posterior class probabilities conditioned on the full set or a sufficient subset of the covariates, combined with subsequently averaging them on the target dataset (probabilistic classify \& count).
+The application of probing as described in Section~\ref{se:Probing} could also prove useful for class prior estimation under covariate shift.
 So far, probing for class prior estimation has not yet been thoroughly tested.
 This could be a subject for future research.